 Here is a statement which I used a few years ago before beginning a weekly time of Advent readings on the Lord’s Day.
-In our church I also introduced the lighting of the Advent candle.
-Both of these thing are done in my home.
+In our church, I also introduced the lighting of the Advent candle.
+Both of these things are done in my home.
 I have sought to focus the hearts of our children on Christ in this way.
 And since I think the pastor is really a father (relational, not authoritative, as Stott reminds us) of a congregation, not a CEO, I felt this was the way I wanted to lead Jesus’ children back to Him during the season of Advent.

 Our Worship of Jesus Christ in Advent